Yellow Scotch Bonnet peppers with one sliced pod and handling gloves

 Scotch Bonnet FAQ

 Fruity, citrus-forward, and intensely hot.
-The fruity-tropical character is the C. chinense signature - it's what makes Scotch bonnet flavor distinctly different from the neutral heat of cayenne or the grassy heat of jalapeño.
+The fruity-tropical character is the C. chinense signature, it's what makes Scotch bonnet flavor distinctly different from the neutral heat of cayenne or the grassy heat of jalapeño.
 In jerk seasoning, the fruity note interacts with allspice to create the specific Caribbean flavor profile.
 At this SHU level, the heat dominates after the first second.

-Scotch bonnets (100,000–350,000 SHU) are roughly 12–140x hotter than jalapeños (2,500–8,000 SHU) depending on individual pod variation.
-At midpoints, the gap is about 28x - the same comparison as habanero vs jalapeño, since they share the same SHU range.
+Scotch bonnets (100,000 to 350,000 SHU) are roughly 12 to 140x hotter than jalapeños (2,500 to 8,000 SHU) depending on individual pod variation.
+At midpoints, the gap is about 28x, the same comparison as habanero vs jalapeño, since they share the same SHU range.

-Yes - use a 5-gallon minimum pot in the warmest, sunniest spot available.
+Yes, use a 5-gallon minimum pot in the warmest, sunniest spot available.
 C. chinense plants are slightly larger than C. annuum and need the space.
 They require 8+ hours of direct sun and consistent moisture.
-Container Scotch bonnets often perform best in their second year if overwintered indoors - the established root system produces significantly more fruit than a first-year transplant.
+Container Scotch bonnets often perform best in their second year if overwintered indoors, the established root system produces significantly more fruit than a first-year transplant.

-Habanero peppers are the most accurate substitute for Scotch bonnets - use them 1:1 in any recipe.
-The fruity, citrus-forward C. chinense character is the same; only the shape differs.
+Habanero peppers are the most accurate substitute for Scotch bonnets, use them 1:1 in any recipe.
+The fruity, citrus-forward C. chinense character is the same.
+Only the shape differs.
 For jerk recipes specifically, habanero is functionally identical.
 No C. annuum pepper (jalapeño, cayenne, serrano) accurately substitutes because the species-level aromatic chemistry is different.

 Sources & References